top of page

 NAMI's Ending the Silence program is a trio of engaging presentations to help schools and organizations serving youth and their families address mental health.
 Ending the Silence is a powerful tool in raising awareness, improving understanding and reducing stigma.
 It delivers a message of hope and recovery, helping to end stigma and empower safe, open communication around mental health conditions.
 Please click on the links below to read more about each presentation and request Ending the Silence for your group.
 ETS for Students ETS for Educators ETS for Families REQUEST ENDING THE SILENCE PRESENTATION Ending the Silence delivers a message of hope and recovery, helping to end stigma and empower safe, open communication around mental health conditions.
 Questions?
 Contact Olivia Frolichstein at Olivia@naminorthtexas.org or 214-341-7133

-• Volunteer | Nami North Texas
+• Resources | Nami North Texas

-• NAMI On Campus | Nami North Texas
+• NAMI Basics | Nami North Texas

 • Contact | Nami North Texas